bn-l/Input-Mask/README.md

 # Input-Mask
-An input mask with undo, paste and cut (but not redo) support.
+An input mask with undo, paste and cut, and rudimentary undo/redo support.
 Should work everywhere.

+### Tested on:

+- Chrome (mac and windows 7 same behaviour): Issues with redo (works, mostly).

+- Firefox (mac and windows 7 same behaviour): Issues with undo and redo(works, mostly, but cursor pos is not good).

+- Safari (Same behaviour as Chrome)

+- Internet explorer 10 (no undo or redo.
+Rest is fine).

+- Internet explorer <= 9: DOES NOT WORK

 ### How to use: